sahil-sharma/k8s-stuff/Readme.md

 ![alt text](image-3.png)

-- ✅ **Kind Cluster**: If you're using Kind Cluster then you can use Metallb to expose your Nginx Ingress (Check [here](https://metallb.universe.tf/installation/#installation-with-helm))
+- ✅ **Kind Cluster**: If you're using Kind Cluster then you can use Metallb to expose your Nginx Ingress.
+(Check [here](https://metallb.universe.tf/installation/#installation-with-helm)).
+It comes up with its own complexity.

 - ✅ **pgAdmin Ingress issue**: Nginx Ingress does not respect proper redirect for `/pgamin4` when you use NodePort for Nginx Ingress. \
 Hit `http://<nginx-ingress-node-ip>:32080/pgadmin4` \